 (A) You are responsible for the entire length of your lease term, with the exception that you find another tenant that meets BPS screening criteria to finish the lease duration.

 Still have questions or concerns?
-We will be more than glad to assist you with whatever concerns that you may need addressed.
-Contact our office during normal business hours and one of our representatives can better assist you.
+We will be more than glad to assist you with issues or uncertainties you may have.
+Contact our office during normal business hours and one of our managers will assist you.

 Office: (443) 898 -3811